 - Did you correctly enter your package’s total weight?

 Remember: the price you pay for postage is determined by the total distance your package is traveling, the outer dimensions, and the total weight.
-If you can answer “yes” to all three of these above questions, you’re ready to print out your label and slap it on your package.
+If you can answer “yes” to all three of these above questions, you’re ready to print out your label.
 Happy shipping!